TobiasKundig/PawClaws/README.md

 # Install on Linux

-'# navigate to directory you've downloaded PawClaws to'
+`# navigate to directory you've downloaded PawClaws to`

 $ init.sh

 ## Install Chrome Extension